Digitex Token Price Tops $0.0064 on Top Exchanges (DGTX)

-Digitex Token (CURRENCY:DGTX) traded flat against the U.S. dollar during the 1 day period ending at 23:00 PM E.T. on February 24th.
+Digitex Token (CURRENCY:DGTX) traded flat against the U.S. dollar during the twenty-four hour period ending at 23:00 PM E.T. on February 24th.
+One Digitex Token coin can currently be purchased for $0.0064 or 0.00000012 BTC on major exchanges.
 Digitex Token has a market capitalization of $5.92 million and $5.13 million worth of Digitex Token was traded on exchanges in the last day.
-One Digitex Token coin can currently be bought for $0.0064 or 0.00000012 BTC on popular cryptocurrency exchanges.
-During the last week, Digitex Token has traded flat against the U.S. dollar.
+In the last seven days, Digitex Token has traded flat against the U.S. dollar.

 - Polygon (MATIC) traded 11.1% higher against the dollar and now trades at $1.45 or 0.00003721 BTC.